alphagov/accessibility-community-notes-and-discussion/requirement2.md

 * VoiceOver (iOS9).
 * VoiceOver (MacOS Sierra).

-It is not always possible to make every feature of a service work perfectly with every AT and browser combination.
+To be confident that your service meets this requirement, we recommend that all features of your website are tested for AT compatibility before being considered complete.

+### Triaging issues

-If you discover an issue you should first make sure that the problem is not caused by features in your service that do not follow accessibility best practice, or by a known issue with the AT or browser in question.
+If you discover an issue with a particular AT and browser combination, you should first check that the issue is not caused by features in your service that do not follow accessibility best practice.
+Has the feature passed accessibility checks carried out as part of [Requirement 1: Technical accessibility](requirement1.md) for example?

+Next you should check that the issue is not a known issue with either the AT or the browser.
+All browsers and AT behave differently, and they all have quirks of their own, so sometimes an issue can be caused by things that are outside of your control.

+Then consider the severity of the issue.
+Does it prevent someone using that AT and browser combination from completing a task?
+Does it affect one AT and browser combination or more than one?

-If you are unsure how to resolve an issue, we recommend joining the [Cross-Government Accessibility community](https://www.gov.uk/service-manual/communities/accessibility-community) and asking for help.
+If you are not sure how to resolve an issue, we recommend joining the [Cross-Government Accessibility community](https://www.gov.uk/service-manual/communities/accessibility-community), and asking for help.

-Features should be tested for AT compatibility before they are considered complete.